 Administration & Workshops Manager

 Sarah joined the team in March 2013 as Bookings and Community Administrator.
-She now manages the administration and workshops for the office in Walberton and thoroughly enjoys organising fundraising events on behalf of the charity.
+Since 2018 she has managed the administration of the office and coordinates the school marketing and bookings for the workshop presenters across the country.

 Clare joined JustDifferent in July 2019 as Fundraising Manager and oversees the development and growth of individual and community relationships, and fundraising partnerships with both existing and new supporters.
 She has ten years of experience managing fundraising teams and really enjoys meeting new people.

 Alison was born different due to her mother taking a prescribed drug called Thalidomide in the early stages of pregnancy.
 As a result Alison was born with short arms and impaired hearing.
 This has not stopped Alison from achieving many goals in life.

 Ross has had Cerebral Palsy since birth; a condition affecting the ability to control muscles.
 He is unable to walk and uses a powered wheelchair to get around.
 He lives independently and employs full time support assistants to help him with his everyday needs.
 Other than that, he does what everyone else does.